Unkn0wnCat/cardinal-i18n/README.md

 # cardinal-i18n

+*This package is part of the [Cardinal apps](https://cardinalapps.xyz).* project

-This repository contains all of the localized strings for all Hydra apps.
+This repository contains all of the localized strings for all Cardinal apps.
 This is a CJS package designed to be used in the main process of Electron so that it can return strings over IPC and HTTP.